AnujJha88/chat_cpp/README.md

 TOOD:
 - Handle /quit much more gracefully and actually exit from the app.
 - check channel creation logic and join logic
+- ideally when we do create or join we want the name of the channel right after we write the command but currently we take a new input so fix that